Today, we’ll take a look at how to play the most essential scale, the G major, with tips and videos.

 To play whole steps, leave about an inch between your fingers (for instance E and F# on the D string).
-To play half steps, squeeze your fingers together so they touch each other (B and C natural on the A string.)
-If you’re not sure about some of the aspects of violin finger placement, check out this article which includes violin fingering charts.
+To play half steps, squeeze your fingers together, so they touch each other (B and C natural on the A string.)
+If you’re not sure about some of the aspects of violin finger placement, take a look at these violin fingering charts.

-The G Major Scale is the easiest scale to learn for beginners, so let’s start there.
+G Major scale is the easiest to learn for beginners of all violin scales, so let’s start there.

 Follow the principles above and identify your fingers with these numbers: